altendky/pyqt-tools/README.rst

 must already be installed or this script will be unable to find the original ``pyuic5.exe`` to copy.

+In addition to the standard features of the official Designer plugin, this provides an exception dialog for your widget's Python code.
+Otherwise Designer in Windows silently crashes on Python exceptions.

 .. |AppVeyor| image:: https://ci.appveyor.com/api/projects/status/g95n2ri0e479uvoe?svg=true
    :alt: AppVeyor build status
 .. _AppVeyor: https://ci.appveyor.com/project/KyleAltendorf/pyqt5-tools